orbeon/orbeon-forms-doc/form-builder/section-settings.md

 The following only applies when the form doesn't use the [Wizard view](../form-runner/feature/wizard-view.md).

-A section can be open or closed (collapsed).
-By default, sections are open when the form loads, unless the "Initially Open" checkbox is *deselected*.
+A section can be open/expanded or closed/collapsed.
+By default, sections are open when the form loads, unless the "Initially open" checkbox is *deselected*.

-The "Collapsible" radio buttons control whether the user can collapse sections:
+The "Collapsible" radio buttons control whether the user can collapse and expand sections:

 - __Use property:__ use  the configuration specified with the `oxf.xforms.xbl.fr.section.collapsible` property
 - __Always:__ the section is collapsible no matter what the `oxf.xforms.xbl.fr.section.collapsible` property specifies